Code-Decoders/video-streaming/README.md

 ### `Project Overview:`

-You all must have visited some or the other video streaming sites and this one is no different(well in streaming services) but what makes us different is that we use blockchain, web3 and the concept of decentralization for everything and by everything we mean it!<br>
+You all must have visited some or the other video streaming sites and this one is no different(well in streaming services) but what makes it different is that it uses blockchain, web3 and the concept of decentralization for everything and by everything we mean it!<br>
 <br>
-But what makes us different from them and how exactly do we implement web3 and blockchain like no other does?
+But what exactly makes it different from others and how exactly do we implement web3 and blockchain like no other does?